-In Type 1 diabetes, ketoacidosis often occurs under the duress of an infection, and is also frequently present when a person first comes down with the disease between the time when they stop producing their own insulin and begin to inject insulin from the outside.
+In Type 1 diabetes, ketoacidosis often occurs under the duress of infection and is also frequently present when a person first comes down with the disease between the time when they stop producing their own insulin and begin to inject insulin from the outside.
 In Type 1 diabetes, it can also occur whenever insulin delivery becomes interrupted for several hours (about 4.5 hours on Humalog or Novolog) on a pump, or after a day or so of missed injections.
 In Type 2 diabetes, ketoacidosis and HHS usually occur when there is a major stressful event, such as a heart attack or pneumonia.

 In children and adolescents with Type 1 diabetes, ketoacidosis can also be triggered by growth spurts which make the body require more insulin, although blood sugar tests generally let parents know that additional insulin is required before the situation becomes that severe.
 If an infection or illness is triggering the problem, high blood sugars will be difficult to bring down until the underlying problem is dealt with.

 High blood sugars may exist for weeks, months, or years without triggering ketoacidosis if enough insulin is present in the blood.
-Ketoacidosis begins only when insulin levels in the blood are quite low compared to need.
+Ketoacidosis begins only when insulin levels in the blood are quite low compared to the need.

 When insulin levels drop, the body starts burns more fat and produces more ketones, even though glucose levels are high in the blood.
 Burning fat might sound like a good thing, especially if you are trying to lose weight.
 But this excessive use of fat is quite unhealthy because the activity of hundreds of essential enzymes is affected.
 Ketones are a normal byproduct of fat metabolism, but when created in excess they acidify the blood, triggering nausea and vomiting.